 Looking for deals on accommodations?
 Click the button below to “See All Deals” in Normandy, France for your travel dates.
 And here’s a handy article from fellow bloggers, Bev and Sham about “Things to Know Before Traveling to France”.

-You’ll find links to other food and beverage related activities in Normandy below.
+You’ll find links to other food and beverage-related activities in Normandy below.

 I hope you’ve had as much fun as I have learning about the 4 C’s of Normandy France Cuisine.
 Watch for my next post about all the other delicious offerings along the West Coast of France.
 Do you have other tips or questions about Normandy?
 Let me know below, please.